 The presence, in person or by proxy, of holders entitled to cast at least a majority of all the votes entitled to be cast is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
-Assuming the presence of a quorum, the affirmative vote of a majority of all of the votes cast on the matter at the Annual Meeting will be required for the election of each of the three director nominees and the ratification of the appointment of PricewaterhouseCoopers LLP to serve as the Company's independent accountants.
-Under Maryland law, abstentions will count toward the presence of a quorum.
-Abstentions are not counted as votes cast and will have no effect on the vote for the election of directors or the ratification of the appointment of PricewaterhouseCoopers LLP.
+As of the Record Date, 36,454,942 shares of Common Stock were outstanding.
+Abstentions will count toward the presence of a quorum.